gquere/gquere.github.io/sstic2020_writeup/step1.md

 I tweaked the output a bit in vim to get the filename first and the the inode, and deleted files that I wasn't going to look at on the first run (/sys, /proc, /run, /usr, /lib ...).

-Then I ran a simple script to dump the remaining files (mostly /etc, /home and /tmp):
+Then I automated the dumping of the remaining files (mostly /etc, /home and /tmp):
 ```bash
 #!/bin/bash